wlsf82/protractor-and-webrtc/README.md

 ## Feedback and contributions

-After completing the code lab, feel free to send me feedback about it (my email is available in the [`package.json`](https://github.com/wlsf82/protractor-and-webrtc/blob/master/package.json) file).
+After completing this code lab, feel free to send me feedback (my email is available in the [`package.json`](https://github.com/wlsf82/protractor-and-webrtc/blob/master/package.json) file).

 If you want to contribute, fork the project and submit your pull requests.
 I'll be happy to review and approve them in case they are good contributions.

-Some suggestion of contributions are:
+Some suggestions of contributions are:

 - Translation to other languages
 - Tests where the second browser interacts with the first browser